Shilajit for Liver & Kidney Health — What Research Says

 • Severe dehydration — concentrates kidney workload

-If you have stage 1 or 2 CKD and normal eGFR, speak to your doctor before starting.
-A blood test (creatinine, BUN, eGFR) and urine test (albumin-to-creatinine ratio) establish your baseline and help monitor any changes.
+If you have stage 1 or 2 CKD and normal eGFR.
+Speak to your doctor before starting.
+A blood test (creatinine, BUN, eGFR) and urine test (albumin-to-creatinine ratio) set up your baseline and help monitor any changes.

 Dosage for Detox Support (Conservative)